Storm Dennis: Ireland

 Met Éireann issued a total of six yellow and orange wind and rain warnings spanning from Saturday morning until the early hours of Monday.
 At the peak, a status orange wind warning was active between 10am and 10pm Sunday for nine counties: Donegal, Leitrim, Sligo, Mayo, Galway, Clare, Limerick, Kerry and Cork.
-The yellow warnings were extended until 3am Monday.
+The yellow warnings were extended until 3am on Monday.

 As a result of the storm, an abandoned vessel named MV Alta was washed up high on rocks in Ballycotton, County Cork.
 The vessel had spent over a year drifting at sea since October 2018 after its crew were rescued by a USCG rescue team when the ship became disabled en route to Haiti from Greece.
 An Irish Coast Guard Rescue 117 helicopter was dispatched to the site, which is a Special Area of Conservation.
 It reported nobody onboard and that it showed no immediate environmental impact to the area.